Below we discuss exterior house colors that sell including color combinations and ideas.

 Neutral House Colors

 Neutrals are some of the best colors to choose for something as large as the entire exterior of a house.
-This gives the new home buyer the chance to select their own accent color, where they could change out shutters, paint the doors, or windows.
+This gives the new home buyer the chance to select their own accent color, where they could change out shutters, and paint the doors, or windows.

 This just opens the options to everyone, instead of selecting a bright purple house that one person loves, but could be a breaking point for most buyers.
 Some neutral options are described below.